 12.2.
 Legal Compliance.
-Customer will use the Services in compliance with all applicable laws and regulations in performing its obligations under this Agreement.
+Customer will comply with all applicable laws and regulations in performing its obligations under this Agreement.

 12.3.
 Disclaimer.
 Except as expressly provided in this Agreement and to the extent permitted by applicable law, Aura or its licensors make no warranties of any kind, whether express, implied, statutory or otherwise, including those of merchantability, fitness for a particular purpose, and non-infringement.
 Except as expressly provided in this Agreement, Aura provides the Services on an “as is” and “as available” basis, and makes no representations regarding the availability, reliability, quality, or accuracy of the Services, or regarding any Customer Data.

 13.1 Liability Exclusions.
 To the maximum extent permitted by applicable law, in no event will either party or its Affiliates be liable to the other party under or in connection with this Agreement for: (a) any indirect, consequential, special, incidental, punitive or exemplary damages, under any theory of law, including tort; or (b) loss of or damage to: (i) business, (ii) savings, (iii) revenues, or (iv) profits (in each case whether direct or indirect), even if the party knew or should have known that such damages were possible, and even if a remedy fails of its essential purpose.

 13.2 Liability Limitations.
 To the maximum extent permitted by applicable law, in no event shall the aggregate liability of Aura, its Affiliates and licensors to Customer for all claims arising out of or related to this Agreement exceed the total amount paid to Aura under the applicable Group Application to which such liability relates for the Services in the 12 month period preceding the incident from which the liability arose.